Draggie306/EditingCheatSheets/A Level/Geography - Disease Dilemmas.md

 200 million cases of malaria were reported in sub-Saharan Africa to the WHO.
 In Ethiopia, 3/4 of the land area is considered endemic, putting 2/3 of the population (60 million) at risk of contracting the disease, where around 5 million cases are reported, alongside 70,000 deaths, per year.

 The epidemiology of malaria is unevenly distributed.
-Areas such as the Gambella region, situated to the west of the Ethiopian highland mountains (relief rainfall) is in a lowland area and malaria is endemic.
-This area, where humid and warm conditions mix with stagnant water pools provide ideal breeding grounds for mosquitoes.
-In the highlands, where altitudes reach 2,200m
+Areas such as the Gambella province, situated to the west of the Ethiopian highland mountains (relief rainfall) is in a lowland area and malaria is endemic.
+This area, where humid and warm conditions mix with stagnant water pools provides ideal breeding grounds for mosquitoes.
+In the highlands, where altitudes reach over 4,000m are malaria-free thanks to their cooler temperatures.
+Addis Ababa, the capital, is in a malaria-free area; it is also the 5th highest elevation capital city in the world.
+In addition, large scale population migration occurs at the same time as the rainy season, which is also the season of peak malarial transmission.
+Many agricultural workers migrate temporarily from the malaria free highlands to the lowlands.
+Farmers often sleep in airy barns and work into the night, when transmission is at its highest.
+Irrigation, in the Awash valley and in Gambella, has exacerbated the risk of mosquitoes due to more stagnant water pools required to harvest the most common foods like rice.

 ## 4. How far can diseases be predicted and mitigated against?